applitools/applitools-eyes-action/README.md

 Sitemap Generator is used to crawl the website (`baseUrl`), providing a sitemap of pages to test in the app.

+> Note: the `maxDepth` option of the crawler defaults to `1` meaning it will only capture the `baseUrl` page by default

 Applitools Eyes is used to provide AI-powered visual regression testing capabilities to the action.

 ## Options